omgnetworkorg/guide/docs/basics.md

 # Basics

-Before reading further, **we strongly advise to get familiar with the following concepts**, they are the foundation of the OMG Network, and are reffered to in several pages of this guide.
+Before reading further, **we strongly advise to get familiar with the following concepts**, they are the foundation of the OMG Network, and are referred to in several pages of this guide.
 To comprehend the mechanics of OMG and its different components, you will need a solid understanding of these concepts.

 ## Decentralized Network